joshkennede/Solver/README.md

 - Most trade offs were because of either trying to learn a new tool and or the time constraint.
 ### Future Changes
 - I would spend time completing problem #2, #3, and #4 after getting feedback and additional questions answered.
+- I would add logging and error handling to the service layer